-In this post, we are going to work through a way to think about funnel optimisation that could potentially produce some impressive growth numbers.
+In this post, we are going to work through a way to think about funnel optimization that could potentially produce some impressive growth numbers.
 We’ll call this the lead generation funnel concept, and it’s a fantastic way to scheme up methods of growing a SaaS company.

 From the moment that you allow people to start using your SaaS product, you should be testing ideas, measuring results of tests, and repeating that non-stop.
 By doing this, you’ll design a lead generation funnel that helps you discover insane growth.

-The lead generation funnel concept begins with the optimisation of your sales and marketing efforts.
+The lead generation funnel concept begins with the optimization of your sales and marketing efforts.
 This is because if you don’t have a good pipeline and flow of users coming your way, you won’t be able to test your goals and find ways to succeed.

 Thinking about your sales and marketing, and how this impacts how you accomplish your goals should start when you’ve create your minimum viable product (MVP).
 This is important to consider doing the MVP stage because your sales and marketing strategy should be affecting the development of your product.

 By allowing your strategy to influence your product development from the beginning, you’ll save a massive amount of time down the road.
 This is because you’ll be able to create a product that has marketing baked in, rather than being forced to create marketing that sells a product.

 When you create a product that has marketing built in, you more clearly think about your product from your customers’ perspective.